InvictusNavarchus/get-ip/README.md

 pnpm start
 ```

-The server runs on port 3000 by default.
-You can change this by setting the `PORT` environment variable.
+The server runs on `localhost:3000` by default.
+You can change the host and port by setting the `HOST` and `PORT` environment variables in your `.env` file.

 ## API Endpoints